 Zócalo is not responsible for patrons’ personal items that are lost, stolen, or damaged in or on the grounds of the Venue.

-Zócalo reserves the right to deny Event access to any person who Zócalo reasonably believes is violating the letter or spirit of this Code, or presents too great a risk of so violating this Code in the future.
+Zócalo reserves the right to deny Event access to any person who Zócalo reasonably believes is violating the letter or spirit of this Code.
 Staff, volunteers, or security may ask patrons who are exhibiting inappropriate behavior to modify their behavior or else to voluntarily leave the Event premises immediately.
 Noncompliance with such a request or with this Code may result in the patron being required to leave the Event premises involuntarily, in their arrest and prosecution, and/or in their being denied access to future Events.

 By a person’s requesting permission to attend an Event as a patron, or by so attending it, the person accepts this Code and agrees to abide by it during the Event, even if ultimately Zócalo refuses the person permission to attend all or any part of the Event.